-\tabref{tab:cifar_accuracy} shows the test accuracy on CIFAR10/100-C. CAFe outperformed the baselines.
+The left and center columns of \tabref{tab:accuracy} show the test accuracy on CIFAR10/100-C. CAFe outperformed the baselines.
 Even when the correlations between the features were ignored in $\mathcal{L}_\text{a}$, CAFe (dimwise) still produced competitive results.
-CAFe had higher accuracy especially on the mixed target dataset.
-This indicates that aligning the distributions including covariance enables the models to adapt to more complex distribution shifts.
+CAFe had higher accuracy, especially on the mixed target datasets.
+This indicates that CAFe enables the models to adapt to more realistic distribution shifts that various types of corruptions can occur.
 On the other hand, CAFe (w/o infomax) had poorer accuracy compared with the other CAFe variants.
 This suggests that regarding the feature distributions as multivariate Gaussians in $\mathcal{L}_\text{a}$ hardly captures clusters of features and that the infomax loss works complementarily.